 Regardless, this was an oral arginine study.
 No patch was used.

-This is an antioxidant found in foods such as broccoli and blueberries.
-Does it effect appetite, weight loss or anxiety?
+Quercetin is an antioxidant found in foods such as broccoli and blueberries.
+Does it affect appetite, weight loss or anxiety?
 Proof cannot be located.

 - Life Shotz (click to read review)